north-numerical-computing/cpfloat/README.md

 The only (optional) dependency of CPFloat is the [C implementation](https://github.com/imneme/pcg-c) of the [PCG Library](https://www.pcg-random.org), which provides a variety of high-quality pseudo-random number generators.
 For an in-depth discussion of the algorithms underlying the PCG Library, we recommend the [paper](https://www.pcg-random.org/paper.html) by [Melissa O'Neill](https://www.cs.hmc.edu/~oneill) [[3]](#ref3).
 If the header file `pcg_variants.h` in `include/pcg-c/include/pcg_variants.h` is not included at compile-time with the `--include` option, then CPFloat relies on the default C pseudo-random number generator.

 The PCG Library is free software (see the [Licensing information](#licensing-information) below), and its generators are more efficient, reliable, and flexible than any combination of the functions `srand`, `rand`, and `rand_r` from the C standard library.
 A warning is issued at compile time if the location of `pcg_variant.h` is not specified correctly.

+Compiling the MEX interface requires a reasonably recent version of MATLAB or Octave.

 # Developer dependencies

-Compiling the MEX interface requires a reasonably recent version of MATLAB or Octave, and testing the interface requires the function `float_params`, which is [available on GitHub](https://github.com/higham/float_params).
+Testing the MEX interface requires the function `float_params`, which is [available on GitHub](https://github.com/higham/float_params).
 The unit tests for the C implementation in `test/cpfloat_test.ts` require the [check unit testing framework for C](https://libcheck.github.io/check) and the [subunit protocol](https://github.com/testing-cabal/subunit).

 # Installation